 Train stations near airports make your journey much easier and some cities have nailed it in terms of connecting runways with railways.
 Step off the plane and straight onto a train that takes you to other parts of the country.
 Here are our European infrastructural heroes.

-Although we are not fans of flying at Loco2, we understand that it is a necessity for many people.
+Although we are not fans of flying, we understand that it is a necessity for many people.
 To compensate for this, we are keen to show you how easy it is to link up with trains once you arrive at airports.
 Especially when you can buy your ticket online in advance, before you even embark on the first leg of your journey by air.
 No one wants to queue up at a railway station for a ticket after a flight.
 Nor do they want to stand on a sweaty shuttle bus into the city centre, or drive a rented car out of their comfort zone into an unknown city and beyond.

 Here are some of our plane to train favourites:

 A seriously impressive glass dome of a station was built to house only long-distance trains, mostly ICE services along the Cologne-Frankfurt line.
 Called Frankfurt am Main Flughafen Fernbahnhof, pre-book your rail ticket and step off the plane into a station where you have a choice of over two hundred long-distance trains every day.
 From Bonn to Berlin, Basel to Baden-Baden, you can go far and wide.
 Located next to Terminal 1, it’s not to be confused with Frankfurt’s regional train station (Regionalbahnhof), which is in a different location, under Terminal 1.
 The photo above is of Berlin, by the way, not Frankfurt-am-Main.
 But we rather like it.